 Tuesday 7th September, 2021

-Today, the government set out plans to raise National Insurance by 1.25%.
+Today, the government set out plans to raise National Insurance by around 10% (or 125 basis points) for workers, the self-employed and employers.
 In this blog, we’ll explain what that means and how the increase will affect you.

 National Insurance is a UK tax on earnings and self-employed profits, used by the government to fund a number of state benefits.

 A few of the ways National Insurance is used include:

 National Insurance is paid by employers, employees and the self-employed.
 However, once you reach State pension age, you no longer have to pay.